mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 fleet crossed the Empty Quarter Rift and struck from behind the Imperial fleet into Antares and Ley.
-The Star Legion destroyed the poorly defended naval depots in both sectors, crippling the Imperium’s chances.
+The Star Legion destroyed the poorly defended naval depots in both sectors, crippling the Imperium's chances.
 The Imperium was forced to retreat in order to defend the gains they had paid for so dearly during the Pacification Campaigns.
 With memories of the Antares Campaign